 What is the purpose of the Share value check box in form fields?

-Name form field is required in the document, in text element 1, and in text element 2.
-Using the "Share value" checkbox in both the document and the text elements form fields will allow the
+Date question is required in the document, the text element 1, and the text element 2.
+Using the

 How to enable Share value?

 - Either create the required form field or select an existing one

 - Repeat steps 1-5 for the template and all required text elements

 How do we determine which one of the "Share value" form fields will be displayed to the end-user?